glister99/out-of-focus/README.md

 # Out of Focus
-Website I created for practice in 2018, using vanilla JavaScript.
+Website I created for practice in 2018.

 Name stolen from Robert Capa's *Slightly Out of Focus*.